KXvira/AI-Financial-Agent/PROGRESS_REPORT.md

 ## 📋 **Summary**

-The AI-Powered Financial Agent has reached **75% completion** with all of Phase 1, Phase 2, and Phase 3 fully implemented.
+The AI-Powered Financial Agent has reached **100% completion** 🎉 with all 4 phases fully implemented.
 The system now includes:

 **AI Capabilities:**
 - ✅ Complete RAG architecture